 This tech note illustrates an example solution to a specific use case.
-In this use case, a customer needs to connect certain on-prem hosts to certain EC2 instances in a VPC over an IPSEC tunnel over the Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
+In this use case, a customer needs to connect certain on-prem hosts to certain virtual machine (EC2/GCE) instances in a VPC/VNet over an IPsec tunnel over the Internet, but the on-prem network range overlaps with the VPC/VNet CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
 In addition, traffic can be initiated from either side.

-The scenario is described in the following diagram, where VPC-2 represents an on-prem environment.
+The scenario is described in the following diagram, where VPC/VNet-2 represents an on-prem environment.

 VPC/VNet-1 CIDR = 10.17.0.0/20, instance-1 in VPC/VNet-1 has an IP address 10.17.4.179.
 VPC/VNet-2 CIDR = 10.17.0.0/20, instance-2 in VPC/VNet-2 has an IP address 10.17.7.81.

-The solution is to build a site2cloud IPSEC tunnel between VPC-1 and VPC-2 and apply both source NAT (SNAT) and destination NAT (DNAT) on VPC-1 gateway.
+The solution is to build a Site2Cloud IPsec tunnel between VPC/VNet-1 and VPC/VNet-2 and apply both source NAT (SNAT) and destination NAT (DNAT) on VPC/VNet-1 gateway.
 The packet flow is demonstrated as below:

 - instance-1 sends a packet to instance-2 with a virtual destination IP address, for example 172.16.0.43.
 From instance-1’s point of view, the destination instance is a virtual address - 172.16.0.43.

-- When the packet arrives at the VPC-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.17.7.81 which is the instance-2 physical IP address.
+- When the packet arrives at the VPC/VNet-1 gateway, the gateway does DNAT on the packet to translate the virtual destination IP address to 10.17.7.81 which is the instance-2 physical IP address.